jubrealguy/Jubrealguy/README.md

-I am a programmer  skilled in C programming, JavaScript and Python, I do frontend jobs as I am vast with advanced HTML, advanced CSS, JavaScript and the REACT library.
+I am a programmer  skilled in JavaScript and Python, I do frontend jobs as I am vast with advanced HTML, advanced CSS, JavaScript and the REACT library.
 I am ALX/Holberton certified.

-I am available for any frontend projects, also python and C projects.
+I am available for any frontend projects, also Python projects.
 I am also willing to collaborate with young and seasoned programmers on technical projects

 <!--
 **jubrealguy/Jubrealguy**  is a ✨ pecialh ✨ repository because its`README.md`(this file) appears on your GitHub profile.